String Theory and Pre-big bang Cosmology: The pre-big bang scenario

 The invariance of the string cosmology equations under the transformations (\ref{4}) can be extended to include the presence of matter sources, as we shall see below.
-Such an invariance is only a particular case of a more general class of symmetries associated to the global transformations of the $O(d,d)$ group, for backgrounds with Abelian isometries, both without \cite{24,24a} and with \cite{25} matter sources.
+Furthermore such an invariance is only a particular case of a more general class of symmetries (involving also the $B_{\mu \nu}$ field) associated twith a global $O(d,d)$ group, for backgrounds with $d$ Abelian isometries.
+This extended symmetry of the cosmological equations of string theory holds both without \cite{24} and with \cite{25} matter sources.
 For the purpose of this paper, however, it will be enough to limit ourselves to the transformations of Eq. (\ref{4}), and to note that new classes of solutions can be obtained simply by transforming known solutions.
 These new solutions have kinematic properties representing the ``dual counterpart" of the initial ones.
+Such a a duality symmetry should also leave an imprint on the properties of the cosmological perturbations \cite{17a}.